 Thames Sailing Barge Pudge: the ninety year old Sailing Barge has been subject to large amounts of restoration work to her hull and now finds herself approaching the last stage of large scale work which should see her sailing for future generation.
 Heritage Marine Foundation have carried out an inspection and survey of the vessel, draw up and cost complete refit specification for the renewal of the deck and supporting structure and a complete internal refit including design and costing for a stage 2 bid to Heritage Lottery Fund.

 Shotley Ceremonial Mast: Heritage Marine Foundation has carried out an initial inspectional and survey of the former

 HMS Ganges mast in its current condition.
 On going research has led the Foundation to draw up an informed conservation plan and submit a consolidated statement to the council for the removal and complete restoration and reinstatement of the Training Mast for the former Royal Naval Training Establishment HMS Ganges at Shotley Suffolk.

 Topsail Schooner Trade Wind: Heritage Marine Foundation was involved with the inspection and survey of the 1911 built Dutch Sailing Fishing Logger.
 Alongside the new prospected owners Heritage Sailing Ltd they have drawn up and cost a complete refit specification.
 This includes shortening the vessel as well as the design and installation of a complete rig and new machinery installation and a complete internal refit.
 The new specification and survey will inform future decisions for Heritage Sailing Ltd current operators of the Lady Avenel.

-Read more about the Heritage Marine Foundation here.
+Find out more about the Heritage Marine Foundation here.